BlueBrain/snap/README.rst

 Tools
 -----

-Blue Brain SNAP also provides a sonata circuit validator that aims at verifying sonata circuits.
+Blue Brain SNAP also provides a SONATA circuit validator for verifying circuits.

 The validation includes: